nikhil27gargeya/nikhil27gargeya.github.io/gcp.md

 Data Silos: Data collection(s) that are isolated from other systems Data Warehouse: A central repository of data that can be analyzed (conglomerate of data)

-**BigLake** extends BigQuery capabilities (ie. dataplex for data governance) and unifies data warehouses.
-It maintains a single copy of data and makes it uniformally accessible to open source engines like Vertex AI

 How BigQuery works: Distributed storage using Colossus and Dremel to compute data using memory shuffle (for data partitioning) as a middle layer.
 Slots (units of computation) are allocated to execute queries.
 Optimizing queries involves limiting bytes through columns needed, late + seldom aggregations (uses less slots/computation), nesting repeated data, and filters before JOINs (preventing larger JOINs).